fzipi/jis-talk/PITCHME.md

 ---
 @title[Gartner projections]

-@transition[none]

-@snap[top-west]
-### Gartner
-@snapend

-![DevSecOps by gartner](assets/img/devsecops-gartner.jpg)

 @quote[By 2019, more than 70% of enterprise DevSecOps initiatives will have incorporated automated security vulnerability and configuration scanning for open-source components and commercial packages, up from less than 10% in 2016.
 By 2021, DevSecOps practices will be embedded in 80% of rapid development teams, up from 15% in 2017.]

+---

+![DevSecOps by gartner](assets/img/devsecops-gartner.jpg)

 ---
 @title[Shift-left]